Definite Numeral Adjectives

 - Ten chairs are kept in a row.

 - I purchased three shirts for my son.

-- Students solved twenty examples of the exercise taught by their teacher.
+- Students solved twenty examples of the exercise which was taught by their teacher.

-- Teacher asked us to bring six notebooks on tomorrow.
+- The teacher asked us to bring six notebooks tomorrow.

-We can get ordinal numbers by questioning ‘in what order?’to Noun.
+We can get ordinal numbers by questioning ‘in what order?’to a noun of the sentence.